basisjs/basisjs-tools/README.md

 ### Install

-On Windows (with administrative access):
+On Windows (with administrator rights):

         $ npm install -g basisjs-tools

-NOTE: Make sure `path/to/nodejs/node_modules/.bin` is presented in PATH.
+> Make sure `path/to/nodejs/node_modules/.bin` is presented in PATH.

 On Mac OS: